paladin-t/bitty/docs/documents/manual.md

 A new created project consists of a meta info asset ("info.json") and an entry source ("main.lua").
 The meta info indicates basic information of the project in JSON.
 The entry is where the project starts to execute.
 You can add supported existing file or create new blank assets into a project.
 All text-based assets use Unix LF ('\n') for line ending.

+Note that it requires external programs to open file dialogs on Linux for opening, saving, exporting, etc. Make sure that at least one of the following is available: "zenity", "kdialog", "matedialog", "qarma".

 ### In Directory

 All assets are stored as raw files under a specific directory in this format.